-- 1. Plug the network cable into the network jack (1) on the computer or on an optional docking device or expansion product. - 2.
-Plug the other end of the network cable into a network wall jack (2) or router. - NOTE: If the network cable contains noise suppression circuitry (3), which prevents interference from TV and radio reception, orient the circuitry end of the cable toward the computer.
+- Plug the network cable into the network jack (1) on the computer or on an optional docking device or expansion product. - Plug the other end of the network cable into a network wall jack (2) or router.

 Using HP LAN-Wireless Protection (select products only)